jasperproject/jasper-client/README.md

 Judy brings Pocketsphinx's listening ability and Pico's speaking ability together.
 A Judy program, on hearing her name being called, can verbally answer your voice command.
-Imagine the following sequence:
+Imagine this:

 You: Judy!
 *Judy: [high beep]*